Great Miami River: Natural and human history

 In the 1700s, the French called the river Riviere à la Roche ("River of the Rocks").
-This name was directly taken from the Myaamia language (Miami-Illinois) of the Miami Nation that lived in the area (ahseni siipiiwi, meaing Rock River).
+This name was directly taken from the Myaamia language (Miami-Illinois) of the Miami Nation that lived in the area (ahseni siipiiwi, meaning Rock River).

 The Miami and Erie Canal, which connected the Ohio River with Lake Erie, was built through the Great Miami watershed.
 The first portion of the canal, from Cincinnati to Middletown, was operational in 1828, and extended to Dayton in 1830.
 Water from the Great Miami fed into the canal.
 A later extension to the canal, the Sidney Feeder, drew water from the upper reaches of the Great Miami from near Port Jefferson and Sidney.
-The canal served as the principal north-south route of transportation from Toledo to Cincinnati for western Ohio until being supplanted in the 1850s by railroads.
+The canal served as the principal north–south route of transportation from Toledo to Cincinnati for western Ohio until being supplanted in the 1850s by railroads.

 As was common in early industrial days, beginning in the 19th century the river served as a source of water and a method to dispose of wastes for a variety of major industrial firms, including Armco Steel, Champion International Paper, Black Clawson, Fernald and many others.
 Heightened attention to water pollution in the late 1950s and 1960s has led to significant improvements in waste disposal and water quality.

 Following a catastrophic flood in March 1913, the Miami Conservancy District was established in 1914 to build dams, levees and storage areas as well as dredge and straighten channels to control flooding of the river.